ZDragon1996/FIOO/README.md

-# CustomIO - Python FileIO and folder utility package
+# FileIO - Python FileIO and folder utility package
 A Helper package for basic file and folder opetions.
 For example, determine file format for differnt operting systems based on the file carriage return or line feed.
 Getting a file size, file extension, etcs.

 ## Installation